michabbb/sdk-ebay-rest-marketing/docs/Api/PromotionSummaryReportApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$marketplaceId = 'marketplaceId_example'; // string | This parameter specifies the eBay marketplace ID of the site for which you want a promotions summary report.<br><br>See <a href=\"/api-docs/sell/marketing/types/ba:MarketplaceIdEnum\">MarketplaceIdEnum</a> for supported Marketplace ID values.
+$marketplaceId = 'marketplaceId_example'; // string | This parameter specifies the eBay marketplace ID of the site for which you want a discount summary report.<br><br>See <a href=\"/api-docs/sell/marketing/types/ba:MarketplaceIdEnum\">MarketplaceIdEnum</a> for supported Marketplace ID values.

 try {
     $result = $apiInstance->getPromotionSummaryReport($marketplaceId);